gitkraken/vscode-gitlens/README.md

   <img src="https://raw.githubusercontent.com/eamodio/vscode-gitlens/master/images/ss-gitlens-history-explorer.png" alt="GitLens File History Explorer" />
 </p>

-A [customizable](#gitlens-file-history-explorer-settings 'Jump to the GitLens File History Explorer settings') stand-alone explorer to visualize the history of the current file &mdash; undocked version of the _GitLens_ Explorer history view
+A [customizable](#gitlens-file-history-explorer-settings 'Jump to the GitLens File History Explorer settings') explorer to visualize the revision history of the current file.

+- A toolbar provides a _Refresh_ command
+  - A context menu provides a _Follow Renames_ or _Don't Follow Renames_ command

+The file history view provides the revision history of the current file, which has the following features,

 - Automatically updates to track the current editor
 - A context menu provides _Open File_, _Open File in Remote_ (if available), and _Refresh_ commands